valtimo-platform/valtimo-documentation/introduction/modules/dashboard-introduction.md

 * **Data-source** Every dashboard widget retrieves its data from a data-source.
 * **Display-type** A display type is responsible for the visualisation of data.
     For example: bar char, big number, meter, gauge, or any custom.
-    Display types are strictly available for datasources that publish the required features
+    Display types are only available for data-sources that return the required data.